PJWalker/daggerheart/content/Communities/Underborne.md

 ---
 publish: "true"
 ---
-Most underborne were raised in the deadly environment of [[Fanewyck]], which has only become more dangerous as [[The Witherwild|the Witherwild]] progresses.
+Most underborne were raised in the deadly environment of [[Fanewick]], which has only become more dangerous as [[The Witherwild|the Witherwild]] progresses.
 Each has unique customs that allow them safe passage through dangerous terrain and the territory of Faint Divinities, which may be freely shared, or closely guarded secrets.

 ---